kohei0802/FullstackCalculator/README.md

-Programmed with
+This project is developed with
  - .NET Core and ASP.NET Core

-Tools used in development
+Additional tools used in development
  - SSMS (SQL Server Management Studio)